Are you looking for a letter recognition activity for your kids to do this winter? Then, grab this free printable Groundhog Letter Match Activity!

 - Plastic Links

-To get this letter matching activity ready for your kids, click on the button below and fill out the form.
+To get this letter matching activity ready for your kids, fill out the form at the bottom of this page.

 Next, download and print the cards on white card stock.
 Then, laminate the cards and cut them apart.
 Finally, punch holes on all of the black dots.